: A song about the end of a relationship

 - According to Alice, the song is about her breakup with Charles, the guy she was engaged to some years ago before he left her and she ended up dating Bob.

-- Or, her relationship with Bob was kind of rocky when she wrote the song, and she and Bob wind up ending the relationship not too long after.
+- Her relationship with Bob was kind of rocky when she wrote the song, and she and Bob wind up ending the relationship not too long after.

 - Parodied: The entirety of Alice's repertoire is composed of break-up songs.
-Bonus Points (for comedy and tragedy) if EACH song is based on a different person!
+For added comedy and tragedy, EACH song is based on a different person!
 (Yeah, her experience with romance has been THAT bad!)

 - Zig Zagged: ???